 You have advertised your rental property and find yourself inundated with enquiries from potential tenants – hopefully.
 But you’ve read all those scary stories about the tenants from hell and you don’t want to find yourself in a similar situation.
 It would be impossible to conduct thorough checks on everyone who has applied and so you need to pre-screen the applicants to identify the best prospects.

 Pre-screening your tenants will enable you to weed out the time-wasters and many of the applicants which are unsuitable.
 You will need to speak to or meet each prospective tenant and interview them.
 It is incredible how much you can learn from a brief conversation if you ask the right questions.
 The answers can be revealing.
 Sometimes you need to trust your own instincts.

-Here are TEN questions that every landlord should ask to save themselves valuable time further down the line.
+10 screening questions that every landlord should ask potential tenants before renting to save themselves valuable time further down the line.

 There are many reasons why someone needs to find a new home, after all, we’ve all had to move at some point in our lives.
 Perhaps your tenant is relocating because they have been offered an excellent new job or they need to live closer to their family.
 However, some people will be moving on because they have been kicked out of their previous accommodation for non-payment of rent.

 If your property is vacant, the last thing you need is it lying empty for weeks on end.
 It is best to find a tenant who can move in on a date that suits you.

 - What is your income?A potentially awkward question but one which must be asked.
 You can check the veracity of the answer later on, but use this information to eliminate tenants from your shortlist who might struggle to pay.

 - Do you have a month’s rent and deposit in advance?Any applicant who lacks the funds to make the initial payment doesn’t warrant further consideration.
 Be wary of anyone who says they are working on this or borrowing the money.
 A definitive yes is what you are looking for and an offer of proof.